fusioncharts/dev_centre_docs/chart-guide/standard-charts/funnel-chart.md

 * Link each funnel slice to a different target.

-## Simple Funnel Chart Example

-You can use a funnel chart to show streamlined data.
-Each slice in the funnel represents a process that has filtered out data.
-The last funnel bears the value that is the final result of the entire procedure.

 ## Create a Funnel Chart

 We will create a funnel chart that shows the purchase-conversion analysis, using the data provided in the table below.
 It will filter out data to finally show how many people who visited the website actually purchased something.

 Process|Number of People|
 -|-